sebuszqo/My_Learning_Path/README.md

 - --> Smaller projects that I have made during learning are available in this or another repository (Projects).

+- The thing is that i cloned my projects form "Projects" repo here to have everything in one repo

 - Link: https://github.com/sebuszqo/Projects

 - I've started: 21.03.2022